-General Bassham spoke about the “emergency management bible” that would be shared with local emergency managers and county mayors.
-The first page in this book, he said, should state the disasters that would potentially pertain to that county.
+General Bassham spoke about an “emergency management bible” that would soon be shared with local emergency managers and county mayors.
+The first page in this book, he said, should state the disasters that would potentially pertain to that county as defined by a local review.
 He suggested that a working group, with a member from TEMA and a knowledgeable elected official, to get the standards set.
 This booklet was prepared for all county mayors and emergency management directors.

-President Graves suggested that the standards be set first, then move on to present the idea to the insurance lobbyist this year.
+President Graves suggested that the standards be set first, then to present the idea to the insurance lobbyist.
 He suggested a rough draft with the guidelines for the legislation to be presented in regional meetings of the local directors.
 General Bassham said that TEMA could help if needed.

-Mr. Chris King, TEMA, made a presentation on WICAB.
-General Bassham asked what kind of money that TEMA has put into the conference for TEMA employees to participate.
+Mr. Chris King (TEMA Training Director) made a presentation on WICAB.
+General Bassham asked what kind of money TEMA had previously put into the conference for TEMA employees to participate.
 Mr. Cooper said it was around $15,000.
-General Bassham said he does not know at this time if TEMA will have money to help with the upcoming conference, but he would look into it.
+General Bassham said he did not know at this time if TEMA would have money to help with the upcoming conference, but he would look into it.

 President Graves said he had spoken with Mike Zelnik (Training Officer) of the Governor’s Office of Homeland Security, and he said they would be holding their own conference (law enforcement-centric) at Paris Landing State Park.
 Mr. Cooper went over a survey for the conference, and Ms. Simmons suggested a deadline should be established for submission of the rest of them.
 She said there should also be a suggestion box for participants to say what they want to receive at conferences since they are getting tired of portfolios.
-Mr. Cooper said the association should do a survey later on to decide this.
-President Graves suggested that another line could be added at the bottom of the current survey to say that another survey would follow later.
-A motion to approve the survey for the conference was passed, and the survey was to be forwarded to the membership.
+Mr. Cooper said the association should do a survey to decide this.
+President Graves suggested that another line could be added at the bottom of the current survey to say that another survey would follow.
+A motion to approve the survey for the conference was passed, and both were to be sent to the membership.

-Jody Zorsch stated that the 911 conference would be September 14-17, 2008 and asked the board not to conflict with the dates of this conference.
+Jody Zorsch stated that the 911 conference would be September 14-17, 2008 and asked the board not to conflict any new events with the dates of this conference.

 Mr. Smith reminded the board that the federal fiscal year ends in September, and sometimes there is federal money left unspent at the end of the year.
 President Graves says that EMAT has never received any of that money.

-Mr. Cooper suggested to make sure EMAT reserve enough rooms to start off rather than not enough.
+Mr. Cooper suggested to make sure EMAT reserves enough rooms to start off rather than not enough.

-Mr. Hogan gave Ms. Simmons a letter from the attorney requesting a few questions to be passed to the Treasurer, Danette Rolen.
+Mr. Hogan gave Ms. Simmons a letter from the association’s attorney requesting a few questions to the Treasurer, Danette Rolen.
 Mr. Hogan said he would prefer that she mail it back to him, and he would hand deliver it to the attorney.

 K-9 Subcommittee Chairperson Patsy Hargis asked for the board to consider adding an Assistant Coordinator for the State K-9 program.
 Ms. Debra Burnett has worked closely with Ms. Hargis in the past and is qualified, she said.
 She also suggested that the K-9 program start charging a fee for testing and to bring that funding to EMAT.
 A motion was passed to that effect.

-President Graves said that the Middle Tennessee Vice-President position will need to be back filled.
-Ms. Simmons stated that Kathy Hovis has agreed to fill the position until the term is up.
+President Graves said that the Middle Tennessee Vice-President’s position will need to be back filled.
+Ms. Simmons stated that Kathy Hovis had agreed to fill the position (by appointment) until the term is up.
 A motion was passed to this effect.

 Ms. Tara Simmons (EMAT Secretary-Rutherford County) asked if corporate sponsors of the conference could automatically become corporate members.
 A motion to this effect was passed.

-Mr. Bill Cooper (TEMA) said he had presented framed art to Mr. James Lee Witt (former FEMA administrator) on behalf of the association.
+Mr. Bill Cooper (TEMA) said he presented framed art to Mr. James Lee Witt (the previous FEMA administrator) on behalf of the association.

-Three CEMP’s were designated in 2007, Frederick Lamon III, Ashley Watson Phelps, and Sharon Templeton and one EM1, James H. Williams II
+Three CEMP’s were designated in 2007, Frederick Lamon III, Ashley Watson Phelps, and Sharon Templeton and one EM1 for James H. Williams II (TEMA).

 Secretary Tara Simmons suggested going back to talk to our legislators and bring the subject up again at the next meeting.
 President Graves said the subject would be brought up again at the next meeting, then gave an update on similar legislation in Alabama.